AhmedElbisher/ChatApp/README.md

 the functionalities of  this application:
 * users login and  sign up  with email or phone.
 * send , accept and cancel connection requests .
-* one-to one chat that every user can send and receive:
+* one-to-one chat that every user can send and receive:
   * text messages
   * photo of any format
   * pdf  or word file